DustinHall/dustinhall.github.io/reading-notes/text-editor.md

 ### Third Party Editors

 * Notepad ++
-  - Notepad ++ is a free editor for windows only and is liked by many.
-Some of its features include syntax highlighting and code completion.
+  - Notepad ++ is a free editor for windows only, some of its features include syntax highlighting and code completion.
 There is also a good amount of support if learning such as an online community with a chat room for questions and even a wiki page.
 * BB Edit
   - BB Edit is mac only and has both free and paid options.
 The free mode has standard feautures that include syntax highlighting and code completion while the paid version allows for live previews and Grep patterns in live search.
 * Visual Studio Code